mpicker0/prime-factors/README.md

 There are currently several limitations but these can be overcome given more
 time:

-* Integer range:  the program is limited to values in the `Int` range, which has a maximum of 2^32 - 1.
+* Integer range:  the program is limited to values in the `Long` range, which has a maximum of 2^63 - 1.
 I considered using `BigInt` but this was not straightforward to encode/decode with Circe.
-I also considered `Long` but Scala's range type (`2 to i`) is limited by the size of `Int`.
-A possible solution would be to use a `Stream` instead of a range.
 * The algorithm is not efficient.
 It would be more efficient to divide the number to be factored by prime numbers, rather than trying everything from 2 to the number.
 However, it performs well enough given the other